-Julia Angwin is an award-winning investigative journalist and editor-in-chief of The Markup, a nonprofit newsroom that investigates the impacts of technology on society.
+Julia Angwin is an award-winning investigative journalist.
+She is founder and editor-at-large of The Markup, a nonprofit newsroom that investigates the impacts of technology on society.

 Julia was a previously a senior reporter at the independent news organization ProPublica, where she led an investigative team that was a Finalist for a Pulitzer Prize in Explanatory Reporting in 2017 and won a Gerald Loeb Award in 2018.